[Paper Review] DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation

 The core idea is to represent a given subject with a rare token identifier and fine-tune a pre-trained, diffusion-based text-to-image framework.

 Figure 2: The DreamBooth fine-tuning process.
-The model is fine-tuned with a class-specific prior preservation loss to learn the subject instance without forgetting the general class prior.
+The model is fine-tuned with a class-specific prior preservation loss to learn the subject instance without forgetting the general class prior (from Fig. 3 of the paper).

 Class-specific Prior Preservation Loss